Frequently asked questions

 Can I pump out my ship during my stopover?

-Yes, the harbour master’s office offers a free waste water pumping and bilge water pumping service.
+Yes, the harbour master’s office offers a free service for pumping out waste water and bilge water.

-Waste water pumping available every day between 8am and 5pm by appointment only 24 hours in advance.
+Waste water pumping is available every day between 8.00 am and 5.00 pm, by appointment only, to be made 24 hours in advance.

-Bilge pumping available every day between 9am and 12pm by appointment only 48 hours in advance.
+Bilge water pumping is available daily between 9.00 am and 12.00 pm, by appointment only, to be made 48 hours in advance.

 How can I collect and sort my waste?